National Student Auditions logo newNational Student Auditions

 *Should there be a tie, an award will be pooled and divided evenly between the singers.
 Both winners will be named place winners.
 Not all prizes must be awarded in all categories, depending on enrollment and/or adjudication.

-**Dorothy Sawatski Prize for 1st place in the Lower Classical Treble Voice category
+Dorothy Sawatski Prize for Lower Classical Treble Voice Category: 1st Place

 Additional Resources